 View Bulletin 70 – May 2014

 The people of Canada are the unique recipients of an award for their work on behalf of refugees.
-This video includes extracts from the 1986 presentation ceremony.

 A regulatory device to target humanitarian resettlement programs.